excellaco/tcp-glue/README.md

 # End-to-End Destroy Process

-Do destroy the entire stack follow the below steps.
+To destroy the entire stack follow the below steps.

-1. Go into the container that has terraform by running: `./go-conatiner-bash`, then run the following: [TODO: what happened to go-bash?
-Also name it go-container-bash]
+1. Go into the `tcp-ecs` directory and run: `./go-conatiner-bash`.

+You should be in the container's bash.
+Do the following:

 1. `cd terraform-aws-jenkins-stack`
 1. `./bin/destroy_env`
 1. `cd ../terraform-aws-sonar-ecs-fargate`
 1. `./bin/destroy_env`
 1. `cd ../tcp-ecs`
 1. `./bin/destroy_env`
 1. Stop all running tcp containers
 1. Remove any tcp images